Represents: 1st Ward

 Term: Jan 2012 - Dec 2015

 Jack Weiss was elected to the Bellingham City Council in 2007.
-In 2014 Jack was elected to be Chair of the Planning Committee and also serves as a member of the Lake Whatcom Reservoir and Natural Resources Committee, the Parks and Recreation Committee, and the Public Works & Public Safety Committee.
-Jack also serves as liaison to the Bellingham Airport Advisory Committee and serves on the Bellingham Library Board and the Whatcom Transportation Authority Board.
-Jack also serves on the Council's PEG-TV Working Group and the Parking Solutions Committee.
+In 2015 Jack was elected to his fourth year as Chair of the Planning Committee.
+He also serves as a member of the Lake Whatcom Reservoir and Natural Resources Committee and the Parks and Recreation Committee.
+Jack serves as liaison to the Bellingham Library Board and is a member of the Whatcom Transportation Authority Board.

 Jack's decision to run for Bellingham City Council reflects his strong interest in community service.
 His interest professionally and personally has centered on improving the quality of life in our neighborhoods such as ensuring sound land use planning and economic development opportunities for our community, providing outdoor recreational opportunities and by creating and implementing environmentally sustainable programs.
 The focus of his efforts has been to be a positive force by developing, strengthening, and realizing programs that make a difference in our community.

 Jack's past pro-business, pro-environment career experiences include: Whatcom County Recycling Coordinator setting up incentives and cost-saving programs for businesses and residents such as countywide curbside recycling; Executive Director of an affordable housing non-profit business for 550 people with 25 employees; Administrator (Principal) for Whatcom Hills Waldorf School and; Project Manager for a variety of non-profit business programs.